 See also our further guide to preparing a strong research proposal.

 Please note that the decision to accept you will only be taken once you have developed your proposal and made a formal application.

 Stage 3: Making an application

 You must now make a formal application to the University.
 Postgraduate Research course applications to start from October 2019 onwards, can be submitted using our Postgraduate Application Portal.
-If you are applying to start your studies in January or April, 2019, please contact the Postgraduate Admissions administrator before starting an application.
+If you are applying to start your studies in January or April, 2019, please contact the PGR Coordinator before starting an application.
 If you have a preference for a particular college you can request this after you have been offered and have accepted a place of study from the University.
 The Collegiate Office is responsible for the allocation of colleges and further details of the process can be found here.
-If you have any queries related to filling out the application form, please email the Postgraduate Admissions Secretary, who will be able to advise you.
+If you have any queries related to filling out the application form, please email the PGR Coordinator, who will be able to advise you.